 New York State Parks

 The New York State Office of Parks, Recreation and Historic Preservation (State Parks) with support from The North Face and its national Explore Your Parks™ program, is working with the state Office of Children and Family Services to encourage foster families to get outdoors this summer and enjoy New York’s treasured park system.
 This unique partnership offers overnight camping experiences to foster families who are new to camping or looking to re-connect with nature.
-The 135 families who registered will be participating this summer at campgrounds across the state.
+More than 100 families will be participating this summer at campgrounds across the state.

-Registration is full for 2013.
-For any additional questions or information, please contact Wendy Gibsonat firstname.lastname@example.org.
+For any additional questions or information, please contact Wendy Gibson at email@example.com.

 Ohio State Parks

 Want to get the family off the couch, and spend time together outdoors?
 Camping is a great way to get outside, get fresh air and have fun.
-If you always wanted to try camping, but don’t have the know-how or the gear, now is your chance!
-Our Camping 101 weekend events are open to a maximum of 10 families each.
-Participants will be greeted by camper hosts, and special activities (including setting up camp, starting a fire, camp cooking and family fishing), as well as the regularly scheduled naturalist programs, are provided.
-There is a $40 camping fee for each two night program.
+If you always wanted to try camping, but don’t have the gear or know-how, now is your chance!
+Camping 101 weekends are open to a maximum of 10 families each.
+Participants will receive loaner camping equipment and assistance from camper hosts.

 Oregon State Parks